SvevaZ/GPProject/README.md

 - Visualizing results on interactive maps

  > [!WARNING]
-> Since the zip file provided by Copernicus is quite heavy (around 1 GB) it may happen that there isn't enough free space on the disk.
+> Since the zip file provided by Copernicus is quite heavy (around 1 GB), it may happen that there isn't enough free space on the disk.
 Please make sure to have enough free space before running the functions of the library.

 ## 6. Testing